apollographql/qp-compare/Readme.md

 # QP Compare

-This repository keeps a part of apollo-router executing the legacy query planner and comparing its result against that of the new native query planner, which is often called the "semantic diff".
+This repository keeps an old part of apollo-router executing the legacy query planner and comparing its result against that of the new native query planner, which is called the "semantic diff".

 ## Build